Jerrinald/WebServicesPolitic/README.md

 Jerrinald Kanikainathan - k.jerrinald@gmail.com
 Yanis Zerguit - enjoy95.yz@gmail.com

-We have 3 branch : the first for the readme, the second for the server(master), and another one for the client
+We have 4 branch : the first for the readme, the second for the server(master), another one for the client, and one for the server jax-rs(that we were not able to run on server)

 For the 2 API requests that we do to get data from Twitter, we have 2 referenced codes :
 - https://github.com/twitterdev/Twitter-API-v2-sample-code/blob/main/User-Lookup/UsersDemo.java  : to get an ID of a twiiter account